 The Bank is required to calculate and report its capital ratios on the consolidated position based on the regulatory scope of consolidated figures in addition to the Bank's solo position based on its unconsolidated level figures.
-The basis of consolidation for accounting purpose differs from the basis of consolidation for regulatory purposes, under which only Success Land Enterprises Limited, Golden Wisdom Development Limited and Team Gold Investment Limited are included as subsidiaries in the consolidated Group for regulatory purposes.
+As at 31 December 2022 and 31 December 2021, the basis of consolidation for accounting purpose differs from the basis of consolidation for regulatory purposes, under which only Success Land Enterprises Limited, Golden Wisdom Development Limited, Team Gold Investment Limited and Gold Harmony Enterprises Limited are included as subsidiaries in the consolidated Group for regulatory purposes.